jada-johnson/portfolio/finalprojectparttwo.md

   * People generally interested in climate change that want to keep a diversified knowledge on the
   issue

-## b.
-My approach to identifying representative individuals to interview
+### B. Approach to Identifying Representative Individuals to Interview

 I knew that I wanted someone from my hometown of Houston, given the impact that flooding continues to have in the area.
 If they were a homeowner, it was an added bonus.

+ Person identified:

 I also wanted the perspective of a policy student that I was least aware was interested in climate change issues.

-As sort of a baseline, I asked a randome associate in order to generally see what their thoughts were as well.
+As sort of a baseline, I asked a random associate in order to generally see what their thoughts were as well.

-## c. your interview script;
+### C. Interview Script
+1. Is it clear and easy to understand?

+2. Did you feel engaged?

+3. Do the data and visualizations support the presentation?

+4. Is there a clear call to action or next steps?

-d. the findings from your interviews; and
+D. the findings from your interviews

-e. changes you plan on implementing to your visualizations next week to address the issues identified.
+E. Changes I plan on Implementing to the Visualizations Next Week to Address the Issues Identified.